 In a nutshell, inflation and string theory could be made for each other: string theory might provide an explanation for why the universe inflated, and inflation might provide the first observational tests of string theory.
 This has motivated a detailed search for whether and how inflation might arise within string theory.

-An overview of some of these attempts may be found in the lectures:
+An overview of some of these attempts may be found in the review (in view of recent data):

 I was involved with proposing some of the main inflationary mechanisms which have been identified in string theory to this point, such as